renjipanicker/sqlch/README.md

 # TODO
 - Need to implement cursors.
-At present, it returns a vector of rows returned.
+At present, a SELECT query returns a vector of rows.